 - Or, DPS = $400,000 / 90,000 = $4.44 per share.

 We note the following in Colgate’s Earnings Per Share schedule.

 source – Colgate 10K filings

-- Basic EPS Calculation Methodology – Basic earnings per common share is computed by dividing net income available for common stockholders by the weighted-average number of shares of common stock outstanding for the period.
+- Basic EPS Calculation Methodology – Basic earnings per common share are calculated by dividing net income available for common stockholders by the weighted-average number of shares of common stock outstanding for the period.

-- Diluted Earnings Per Share Calculation Methodology – Diluted earnings per common share is computed using the treasury stock method on the basis of the weighted-average number of shares of common stock plus the dilutive effect of potential common shares outstanding during the period.
+- Diluted Earnings Per Share Calculation Methodology – The normalized diluted EPS are calculated using the treasury stock method based on the weighted-average number of shares of common stock plus the dilutive effect of potential common shares outstanding during the period.

 - The basic assumption behind calculating diluted EPS is this – what if the firm’s other convertible securities get converted into equity shares.

-- If the firm’s capital structure is complex and consists of stock options, warrants, debt etc. along with outstanding equity shares, then diluted earnings per share must be calculated.
+- If the firm’s capital structure is complex and consists of stock options, warrants, debt, etc., and outstanding equity shares, diluted earnings per share must be calculated.

-- Financial analysts and potential investors who are very conservative in judging the company’s earnings per share assume that all the convertible securities like stock options, warrants, debt etc. can be converted into equity shares and then the basic EPS would be reduced.
+- Financial analysts and potential investors who are very conservative in judging the company’s earnings per share assume that all the convertible securities, likestock optionsStock OptionsStock options are derivative instruments that give the holder the right to buy or sell any stock at a predetermined price regardless of the prevailing market prices.
+It typically consists of four components: the strike price, the expiry date, the lot size, and the share premium., warrants, debt, etc., can be converted into equity shares.
+Then the basic EPS would be reduced.

-This has been a guide to Diluted EPS, its formula along with practical examples.
-Here we calculate diluted EPS along with the effect of dilutive securities like convertibles, options and warrants and convertible preferred shares.
-You may also have a look the following articles to learn more about advanced shares –
+This has been a guide to Diluted Earnings Per share and its meaning.
+Here we discuss how to calculate diluted EPS along with examples.
+You may also have a look at the following articles to learn more about advanced shares –